+In 1909, Henry Ford offered his Model T with a windshield as an option.
 Nowadays, the windshield does much more than protect car occupants from the wind while they are on the move.
-Like many other automotive parts, environmental, design, safety and comfort factors are driving automotive glass technology.
-Major glass manufacturers are working on rain-repellent glazing, plastic glass and “smart” glazing for sunroofs.
+Environmental, design, safety, and comfort factors are driving automotive glass technology.
+Major glass manufacturers are working on rain-repellent glazing, plastic glass, and “smart” glazing for sunroofs.